 The Symposium is an annual program that has been offered since 1990.
 The Symposium and the associated travel award are funded, in part, by grant #R13DC003383 from the National Institute on Deafness and Other Communication Disorders (NIDCD).

-The Symposium is open to all attendees of the ASHA annual Convention who are interested in current research.
+The Symposium is open to all attendees of the ASHA Convention who are interested in current research.

 The Symposium consists of several talks related to a research topic of importance to CSD with opportunities for discussion between clinicians, students, junior investigators and senior investigators.

 The 2021 Symposium topic is Health and Healthcare Equity in Communication Disorders.
 Persons with a communication disability (CD) have poorer health and healthcare outcomes than those without CD but similar health conditions (Stransky, Jensen, & Morris, 2018).
 These disparities result from many factors, including patients’ impaired language, healthcare providers’ negative biases, and discriminatory systems and policies.
 This Symposium will describe potential approaches to improving the health and healthcare of people with a CD, including parent training to address disruptive behaviors in children who are deaf or hard of hearing, pregnancy outcomes of women who are deaf or hard of hearing, providers’ biases about patients with a CD, and curricula for medical students on how to care for patients with a CD.
 A panel of policy makers and funders will discuss approaches to improving the quality of health and healthcare for this population.

 The 2021 Symposium will be part of the ASHA Convention Virtual Library.
 Any Convention registrant may view the pre-recorded sessions.
 No separate ticket or registration is required.